-Looking Duching Clooping Dribbling Leaking Rushing Sleeping Dribbling If you: Leak urine when you cough, laugh, sneeze or move around (stress incontinence) If you: Get a sudden urgent need to go to the toilet (urgency) or go more than 8 times during the day (frequency) If you: Get up more than twice each night (nocturia) OR wet the bed (nocturnal enuresis) OR have prostate problems OR poorly controlled diabetes If you: Find it difficult to start passing urine OR pass urine slowly OR dribble all the time OR you dribble immediately after you have finished passing urine (Postmicturition dribble) It may be caused by: Weak or damaged pelvic floor muscles or bladder neck sphincter It may be caused by: An overactive bladder It may be caused by: An overactive bladder It may be caused by: A block to the bladder outlet It is not uncommon to get more than one of these: this is called 'mixed symptoms'.
-Some bladder problems are a sign of another medical condition-it is important to talk to your GP, continence nurse specialist or specialist physiotherapist.
-Here are some simple treatments that you may be offered Pelvic floor muscle exercises Electrical stimulation Bio-feedback Pelvic floor muscle exercises Change drinking habits Oestrogen therapy (for women) Bladder retraining Medication Electrical stimulation Bio-feedback Pelvic floor muscle exercises Change drinking habits Bladder retraining Medication Enuresis alarms (chidren) Simple methods to prevent 'after dribble' Medication to improve the flow of urine Catheters for intermittent self-catheterisation (ISC) Medication for prostate problems (for men) While you are waiting for treatment, or if you leak urine and it can't be completely cured, using the right products will help.
+Leaking Rushing Sleeping Dribbling If you: Leak urine when you cough, laugh, sneeze or move around (stress incontinence) If you: Get a sudden urgent need to go to the toilet (urgency) or go more than 8 times during the day (frequency) If you: Get up more than twice each night (nocturia) OR wet the bed (nocturnal enuresis) OR have prostate problems OR poorly controlled diabetes If you: Find it difficult to start passing urine OR pass urine slowly OR dribble all the time OR you dribble immediately after you have finished passing urine (Post micturition dribble) It may be caused by: Weak or damaged pelvic floor muscles or bladder neck sphincter It may be caused by: An overactive bladder It may be caused by: An overactive bladder It may be caused by: A block to the bladder outlet It is not uncommon to get more than one of these: this is called 'mixed symptoms'.
+Some bladder problems are a sign of another medical condition - it is important to talk to your GP, continence nurse specialist or specialist physiotherapist.
+Below are some treatments that you may be offered.
+Pelvic floor muscle exercises Electrical stimulation Bio-feedback Pelvic Floor muscle exercises Change drinking habits Oestrogen therapy (women) Bladder retraining Medication Electrical stimulation Bio-feedback Pelvic floor muscle exercises Change drinking habits Bladder retraining Medication Enuresis alarms (children) Simple methods to prevent 'after dribble Medication to improve the flow of urine Catheters for intermittent self-catheterisation Medication for prostate problems (men) While you are waiting for treatment, or if you leak urine and it can't be completely cured, using the right products will help.
 There are special pads and pants, as well as catheters, sheaths (for men), drainage bags and portable urinals.
-Call B&BC or ask your continence specialist for more details.
+Ask your continence specialist for more details.
 If the simple treatments do not work for you - there are other options.
-Surgery: bulking injections, colposuspension, slings e.g. TVT.
-Medication Surgery: cystoplasty, bladder augmentation No surgery Surgery: prostate surgery for men
+Surgery: bulking injections, colposuspension, slings e.g. Medication - Surgery: cytoplasty, bladder augmentation - No surgery - Surgery: prostate surgery for men